angular-ui/AngularJS-sublime-package/README.md

 **Definition Lookups**

 Quickly find your directives/filters/modules/factories via the quick_panel.
-Once your project has been indexed, by either executing the command 'AngularJS: Rebuild Search Index' or executing the shortcut for the first time, you can use the keyboard shortcut `super+ctrl+l` to open a quick_panel search.
+Once your project has been indexed, by either executing the command 'AngularJS: Rebuild Search Index' from the command palette or executing the shortcut `super+ctrl+l` to open the quick_panel search for the first time.

+Each time you save a file that file will be reindexed, if you have already triggered indexing, so that the quick_panel search stays up-to-date.

-The regex that's used for look ups expects the definitions to start like one of the the following examples
+The regex that's used for look up expects the definitions to start like one of the the following examples

 ```js
 	filter('interpolate', ['version', function(version) {